ArtemSotnikov/HomeWork/home-work-63/README.md

 Users are stored in data/users.js as an array of objects.

-## EJS Templates
+## EJS Template

-The views/ files are used for rendering individual pages via EJS.
+The views/login is used for rendering login page via EJS.